 For if you live according to the flesh, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live.
 For those who are led by the Spirit of God are the children of God.
 (Romans 8:13-14)

 In this passage of Scripture, Apostle Paul is trying to establish a clear distinction between living according to the Spirit of God and the desires of the flesh.
 Anyone who lives according to the desires of the flesh will surely die.
 Because living according to the flesh equates to living in sin or living for oneself.
-However, those who live their lives according to the Spirit of God by putting to death the sinful desires of the flesh will surely live, and they are children of God.
+However, those who live their lives according to the Spirit of God by putting to death the sinful desires of the flesh will surely live, and they are considered as children of God.

 The Spirit of God started His works through us even before we were saved.
-By the way, we don’t become Christian on the basis of our own initiative, otherwise we would have still been in the world indulging in all types of sinful pleasures.
+By the way, we don’t become Christians on the basis of our own initiative, otherwise we would have still been in the world indulging in all types of sinful pleasures.
 It was the person of the Holy Spirit who brought a fierce conviction upon us regarding our sinfulness by showing us how wicked, detestable, and unacceptable we were in the eyes of a holy and righteous God.
-He convicted us of God’s righteousness, warned us of the coming judgment that will befall unrepentant sinners, and then pointed us to the savior Christ Jesus.
+He convicted us of God’s righteousness, warned us of the coming judgment that will befall unrepentant sinners, and then pointed us to the Savior Christ Jesus.

 The Role of the Holy Spirit is to Empower us to Live Holy Lives.